NCEA Level 3 Law and Society

 There is no end of year external examination for the Unit Standards offered.

-There may be the potential for some Senior Social Studies Achievement Standards which will run alongside the Law Unit Standards offered.
+There is an opportunity to complete a Senior Social Studies course comprised of Achievement Standards which will run alongside the Law Unit Standards offered.
 These will cover the following topics:

 There is an end of year external examination for the Achievement Standards offered.